Drug Abuse Interventions

 Drug Abuse Treatment Options

-On the other hand, intensive outpatient and partial hospitalization don’t include a residential stay but still require the addict to spend several hours per week at the treatment facility.
+For many, intensive outpatient or even partial hospitalization don’t include a residential stay but still require the addict to spend several hours per week at the treatment facility.
 Each treatment type has pros and cons you should consider before beginning the intervention.

 Common therapies offered in addiction treatment programs include: